Connes spectral distances, quantum discord and coherence of qubits: Discussions and conclusions

 \section{Discussions and conclusions}

-In this paper, we study the Connes spectral distances between some one- and two-qubit states which can be represented by some fermionic Fock states.
-We construct a spectral triple corresponding to the $2D$ fermionic phase spaces, and calculate the Connes spectral distance between fermionic Fock states.
-We also study some simple cases about two-qubit states.
-In the simple cases, the spectral distances satisfy the Pythagoras theorem.
+In this paper, we study the Connes spectral distances between one- and two-qubit states which can be represented by some fermionic Fock states.
+By virtue of the Hilbert-Schmidt operatorial formulation, we construct a spectral triple corresponding to the $2D$ fermionic phase spaces, and calculate the Connes spectral distance between fermionic Fock states.

+We also construct the Dirac operators and spectral triples in which the Connes spectral distances equal the Euclidean distances of the corresponding Bloch vectors or quantum trace distances of one-qubit states.
+Furthermore, we study some simple cases about two-qubit states.
+In these simple cases, the spectral distances satisfy the Pythagoras theorem.
 These results are significant for the study of physical relations and geometric structures of qubits and other quantum states.

-From the above results of the Connes spectral distances between qubits, one can find that the Connes spectral distances are quite different from quantum trace distances.
-One can use Connes spectral distances to measure the relations between the qubits.
-For example, one can use these distances to study the discord and coherence of qubits.
-In some special cases, it should give some new results.
-So we believe that the Connes spectral distance can be used as a significant supplement to the trace distances in quantum information sciences.
-As an example, we use the Connes spectral distance to calculate the coherence measure of one-qubit states.
-We find that the Connes spectral distance can obtain the same result as the trace distance.
+From the above results of the Connes spectral distances between qubits, one can find that the Connes spectral distances are usually quite different from quantum trace distances.
+One can use Connes spectral distances to measure the relations between quantum states.
+For example, one can use these different distance measures to study the discord and coherence of qubits.
+In some special cases, it should give some new different results.

+So we believe that the Connes spectral distances can be used as a significant supplement to the quantum trace distances in quantum information sciences.
+As an application, we have used the Connes spectral distance to define quantum discord and coherence of qubit states, and explicitly calculate the coherence of one-qubit states.
+In some simple cases, it can obtain similar results as the $l_1$ norm of coherence and also the trace norm of coherence defined in the literature.

 Furthermore, one can also study the spectral distances between other kinds of pure states and mixed states in higher-dimensional noncommutative spaces.
 But the calculations will be much more cumbersome and complicated.
-Our method used in the present work is different from those used in the literatures.
+Our method used in the present work is different from those used in the literature.
 We hope that our methods and results can help the studies of mathematical structures of noncommutative spaces and also physical properties of quantum systems.